Military

 "Lusty"

-HMS Illustrious is the second of three Invincible class aircraft carriers and the fifth ship of the name.
-Illustrious or “Lusty” as she is fondly know to her crew was built at Swan Hunter on the Tyne and subsequently commissioned in her base port of Portsmouth in 1982.
+HMS Illustrious was the second of three Invincible class aircraft carriers and the fifth ship of the name.
+Illustrious or "Lusty" as she was fondly known to her crew was built at Swan Hunter on the Tyne and subsequently commissioned in her base port of Portsmouth in 1982.

 HMS Illustrious was built at Swan Hunters on the Tyne and was launched in 1982 by HRH Princess Margaret.
-She is affiliated to the City of Newcastle and the City of Dover.
-She is very proud of her 10 battle honours ranging from Genoa in 1795 to Okiniwa in 1945, including her assistance in the defence of Malta in 1941.
+She was affiliated to the City of Newcastle and the City of Dover.
+She was very proud of her 10 battle honours ranging from Genoa in 1795 to Okiniwa in 1945, including her assistance in the defence of Malta in 1941.

 As part of the multi million pound refit and upgrade package the ship will be fitted out to be able to operate and support the Royal Navy’s latest helicopter asset “Merlin”.
 She will also build on lessons from her last deployment in support of the fight against terrorism where she was at the forefront in deploying troops into Afghanistan by upgrading facilities onboard to enable her to re-role at short notice from a ship which can deploy fighters, bombers, anti submarine and airborne early warning helicopters to embarking, deploying and sustaining Royal Marine and multi national forces ashore in any area of the world.

-“Lusty” finally sailed to Rosyth in bonny Scotland at the end of September 2002.
+"Lusty" finally sailed to Rosyth in bonny Scotland at the end of September 2002.
 Her reduced crew of 200 spent a final month working hard to de-store the ship of spares and equipment before she was formally handed over to Babcocks Support Services Limited (BSSL) on 11 Nov 02.
-The ship herself is now in dry dock and rapidly being engulfed in the world’s supply of scaffolding!
-She is not expected to return to the Fleet until early 2005.
+The ship herself was in dry dock and engulfed in the world's supply of scaffolding!
+She was not expected to return to the Fleet until early 2005.

 The First Illustrious